 So, I conduct a few checks (picked up from my 2 years as a Senior Quality Assurance Engineer for a company that’s now a part of Google):

 - I Alt-Tab’d (shortcut to go from application to application) through to other browsers in the background.
 I looked for anything that was similar in shape running in the other browsers.
 I have AOL Radio running in the Chrome brower that’s active, but the radio app looks to be a different sized rectangular white box.
-The stupid MSN Windows Live messenger which is always active in my Windows & Home Premium desktop is definitely not the same shape!
+The stupid MSN Windows Live messenger which is always active in my Windows & Home Premium desktop is definitely not the same shape, I really want to get a Windows 7 Loader, I have heard great things about it!

 - I looked through the active applications through the Task Manager.
 As you can see from the list, there are a number of applications that could possibly be what’s causing the white box hanging over my google results for the search, but not a single one in the list matches the size of the white rectanglar shaped box floating over the top of my SERP.